Orion-AI-Lab/mesogeos/README.md

-# mesogeos: A multi-purpose dataset for data-driven wildfire modeling in the Mediterranean
+# Mesogeos: A multi-purpose dataset for data-driven wildfire modeling in the Mediterranean

 This is the official main repository of the mesogeos dataset.
 It contains the following:
 * code to create the mesogeos datacube